noararazzak/Research_v2_CRA_HMDA/README.md

 5. Change the variables year and table_id in the conversion_cra_dat_to_csv.py file.

-6. Store the folder "Raw_Data_CRA" in another folder named "Data".
+6. Store the folder "raw_data_CRA" in another folder named "data".
 Keep the conversion_cra_dat_to_csv.py file and CRA_Flat_Agg_Specs.csv in the working folder and run.

 B. For the HMDA LAR Files